medialab/xan/docs/cmd/pivot.md

                              aggregation.

 pivotal options:
-    -P  Use at least three times for greater effect!
+    -P  Use at least three times to get help from your friends!

 Common options:
     -h, --help               Display this message